Ashu-14-oct/polling-api/README.md

-## RERST API for making questions with options with votes.
+## REST API for making questions with options with votes.

 Use "npm install/npm i" to install required libraries.